antonzaytsev/elrte-rails/README.md

 Require javascript file (in application.js or may be in active_admin.js)

-    //= require elrte
+    //= require elrte/base

-Also if include jquery if you need
+Also include jquery if you need

     //= require jquery
     //= require jquery-ui

 Require stylesheet file (in application.css or may be in active_admin.css)

-    @import 'elrte';
+    @import 'elrte/base';

 Add class 'editor' to needed fields and you will see WYSIWYG elfinder editor instead of textareas